Visualization Element ‘Tab’¶

 Element property ‘Referenced visualizations’

-Clicking Configure opens the Frame Configuration dialog box for selecting a visualization.
+Referenced visualizations | Clicking Configure opens the Frame Configuration dialog box for selecting a visualization.
+Selected visualization references are listed here as subordinate properties. |

-Name pf the visualization reference (example: PLC_PRG.S1)
+Name pf the visualization reference (example: PLC_PRG.S1 ) |

-Heading Tab caption (example: Panel)
+Heading | Tab caption (example: Panel ) |

-Image ID in the format <name of image pool>.<ID>,
+Image ID | Image ID in the format <name of image pool>.<ID>, (example: |

-Interface parameter of the visualization reference
+Interface parameter of the visualization reference Example: |

+If the visualization has an interface, then their parameters are displayed here as subordinate properties.
 Variable (data type conforms to data type of the interface parameter).
-Includes the initialization value for the instantiation of the visualization.
+Includes the initialization value for the instantiation of the visualization. |

 See also